liquidctl/liquidctl/docs/nzxt-smart-device-v2.md

-# NZXT Smart Device V2 and HUE 2
+# NZXT Smart Device V2, HUE 2 and HUE 2 Ambient

 The NZXT Smart Device V2 is a newer model of the original Smart Device fan and LED controller.
 It ships with NZXT's cases released in mid-2019 including the H510 Elite, H510i, H710i, and H210i.